Our New Home: Tomo House

 Each unit is self-sufficient – like a standard condo development – with traditional amenities, including a private kitchen.
-Like most cohousing communities, many of the units are on the smaller side.
-This is because of the generous common spaces, like a guest suite, means families don’t have to maintain more space than they need in their own households.
+Like many cohousing communities, many of the units are on the smaller side.
+This is because of the generous common spaces means families don’t have to maintain more space than they need in their own households.

 What is the common house like?

-Shared spaces in cohousing typically feature a common house – which in our case incorporates a large kitchen, dining area, a large guest suite for visitors, laundry, and indoor recreational space.
+Shared spaces in cohousing typically feature a common house – which in our case incorporates a large kitchen, dining area, lounge, laundry room, bike room and storage room.

 Our common house is about 1,000 square feet.
 It is where we will share three meals per week and all kinds of other activities are possible.
 We haven’t yet decided on the look and feel of the room, but in cohousing we have the opportunity to make it “ours”!